travel-in-books-en/travel-in-books-en.github.io/_posts/2025-03-14-The-House-of-the-Spirits-by-Isabel-Allende.md

 ---
 title: The House of the Spirits by Isabel Allende
-categories: [Magical Realism,Fiction Literature]
+categories: [Fiction Literature,Magical Realism]
-tags: [Chile,story]
+tags: [Chile,Story]
 ---

 | Title | The House of the Spirits  |